docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 The desired field value.

-Creates and returns a string containing the path expression to select an alternate item by a field’s value, using the registered prefixes for the namespaces, in the form: schemaNS:arrayName[fieldNS:fieldName=’fieldValue’]
+Creates and returns a string containing the path expression to select an alternate item by a field's value, using the registered prefixes for the namespaces, in the form: schemaNS:arrayName[fieldNS:fieldName='fieldValue']

 Returns a String.
 composeLanguageSelector()